nielsenjared/nielsenjared.github.io/content/blog/algorithm-smallest-divisor-javascript/index.md

 ---
-title: "Learn How to Code the Smallest Divisor of an Integer Algorithm in JavaScript"
+title: "Learn How to Code the Smallest Divisor of a Whole Number Algorithm in JavaScript"
 date: "2021-TO-DO"
 description: "TODO"
-keywords: ['algorithm', 'smallest divisor ', 'javascript']
+keywords: ['algorithm', 'smallest divisor ', 'javascript', 'whole number']
 ---

 ![ {{ TODO ALT TEXT }} ](./jarednielsen-algorithm-{{ TITLE }}.png)

 If you want to learn how to code, you need to learn algorithms.
 Learning algorithms improves your problem solving skills by revealing design patterns in programming.
-In this tutorial, you will learn how to code the bubble sort algorithm in JavaScript.
+In this tutorial, you will learn how to code the smallest divisor of a whole number in JavaScript.

 ---